 - If you have not received an alternative offer through UCAS before your Adjustment period ends, you will revert back to your original place.

 - Your individual Adjustment period started when your conditional firm (CF) choice changed to unconditional firm (UF).
 Your Track screen displays the date and time that your Adjustment period will end.

 - To apply for adjustment vacancies at Queen's follow the instructions on the Clearing and Adjustment vacancies webpage.
-See our Clearing and Adjustment Vacancies.
+See our Clearing Vacancies.

 - If you are offered an alternative place and accept it, you will be giving up your original confirmed place.
 The new university or college will update UCAS, and the details will be displayed in the 'choices' section on your UCAS Track account.
 UCAS will also send you a new Confirmation letter.
 Please note that having been accepted to a new place via Adjustment your original choice will lapse.

 - If you don't find an alternative place before your Adjustment period ends, you will remain accepted at your original university or college.

 There are no separate Adjustment Vacancy lists.
 Courses at Queen's which have declared Clearing Vacancies will also consider applicants applying through Adjustment.
 To apply for Adjustment Vacancies at Queen's follow the instructions on the Clearing and Adjustment Vacancies webpage.
 See our Clearing Vacancies.